ninjaframework/ninja/ninja-core/src/site/markdown/documentation/internationalization.md

 }
 </pre>

-Getting a message in your code
+Getting a message inside a template
 -----------------------------------

 Inside a Freemarker template (ftl.html) you can get internationalized messages by using